Sometimes, WordPress comments aren't enough. If you'd like to give your users more options for…

 The “Button Settings” section is only used if you chose the “On Click” options.
 Here you can choose what you want the button to say (default if left blank is “Load Comments”) and you can assign it a CSS class.
 Lastly, you’ll see a “Load Comments where Short Code used:” option.
 If you select “Yes” here, then comments will not be automatically loaded at the bottom of posts.
 Instead, you can use the shortcode [[js-disqus]] anywhere on your posts or pages, or with the do shortcode function in your template files, and comments will be placed there instead of at the bottom of the page.
 This allows you to have a bit more control over comments placement.

 The “Disqus Settings” tab in the top right corner brings you to the default Disqus settings.
 I go over them in my Disqus post, but here’s a basic overview.

 The Patches section has a single patch to output JS at the bottom of your file.
 I’d recommend leaving this checked.
-The Advanced section contains option for Single Sign on which allows you to use the API to merge WordPress and Disqus accounts.
+The Advanced section contains an option for Single Sign-on which allows you to use the API to merge WordPress and Disqus accounts.
 That’s beyond the scope of this tutorial, but Disqus has a great run-through.

 The Import and Export section allows you to manually sync Disqus and WordPress, which you should do if you see that this is not happening automatically.
 And if all else fails, you can use the Reset button to reset your settings.